aknopov/ExtractTR/README.md

 - The app can process a single Excel file or all files in a directory.
 - It searches for source and destination files starting from its own directory.
 - Supported file formats: XLSX, XLSM, and XLSB.
-- To clear any path in the dialog, open the corresponding dialog and press the "Cancel" button.
+- To clear any path in the main window, open the corresponding file dialog and press the "Cancel" button.
 - The app creates a log file at `%USERPROFILE%\extractr.log`, which records processed files and any encountered errors.
 To view the log, copy this path into Explorer.
 You may be prompted to choose a program to open the file.
 - The original destination file is preserved as `*.org.xlsx`.